zandy2test/gumroad/README.md

   - **Note:** pdftk may be blocked by Apple's firewall.
 If this happens, go to Settings > Privacy & Security and click "Open Anyways" to allow the installation.
 - For Linux: `sudo apt-get install pdftk`

+#### wkhtmltopdf

+While generating invoices, to convert HTML to PDF, PDFKit expects [wkhtmltopdf](https://wkhtmltopdf.org/) to be installed on your system.
+[Download](https://wkhtmltopdf.org/downloads.html) and install the version 0.12.6 for your platform.
+- **Note** similar to pdftk, this may also be blocked by Apple's firewall on MacOS.
+Follow a similar process as above.

 ### Installation

 #### Bundler and gems